Our Lord calls upon us to Open Hearts –

 Parishes strive for full parish participation through ministry to, with, by and for our brothers and sisters with disabilities.
 The initial step is to identify an advocate for persons with disabilities in each parish.
 The Diocesan Disabilities Action team will provide ongoing training, resources and empowerment for the Advocates, The second step in this process was to establish a survey to assess the needs of parishioners with disabilities.
 Next advocates will establish a Disability Ministry in the parish by recruiting and preparing volunteers to minister to the needs of people with disabilities.
 Once the support system is in place, we will encourage and assist persons with disabilities to share their God given talents with our parish communities.

-Make Disability a Ministry - The parish advocate is well advised to reach out and expand the ministry of the parish by developing the talents of other differently- abled parishioners.
-The team should include representation of the people being served.
-This might include a person with a visual impairment, a person with a mobility issue, a person with mental illness, a parent of a child with a disability and a professional in the special education.
+Make Disability a Ministry – The team leading this ministry should include representation of the people being served.
+A person with a visual impairment, a person with a mobility disability, a person with mental illness, a parent of a child with a disability and a professional in the special education field would be excellent members.
+This is a questionnaire that may be distributed to help obtain members.